 "I am proud we have a bigger focus on local issues.
 Having Practice Management and ACAAI’s House of Delegates under the same umbrella makes us stronger than in the past.
 We have a great past and a bright future under the leadership of Steve Imbeau, Jim Tracy, and Jim Sublett."

 James L. Sublett, MD, FACAAI, Executive Director of Advocacy and Governmental Affairs

 James L. Sublett, MD, former ACAAI president, recently joined the Advocacy Council team as the Executive Director, Advocacy and Governmental Affairs.
 He is also a past-president of the Joint Council of Allergy, Asthma and Immunology (JCAAI) and has provided invaluable guidance over the years.
 He is the co-founder and managing partner of his practice in Louisville, Kentucky.
 He’s served as a clinical professor and Section Chief of Pediatric Allergy and Immunology at the University of Louisville School of Medicine for more than 20 years.
 His knowledge and experience will help to guide us through the myriad of changes to medicine and our practices.

 Rebecca Burke, JD, Powers Pyles Sutter & Verville

-Powers Pyles Sutter & Verville (PPSV), a Washington, D.C.-based law firm focusing on health care, education and tax-exempt organizations, has been JCAAI’s legal and regulatory counsel since the mid-eighties.
+Powers Pyles Sutter & Verville (PPSV), a Washington, D.C.-based law firm focusing on health care, education and tax-exempt organizations, has been the Advocacy Council’s (formerly JCAAI’s) legal and regulatory counsel since the mid-eighties.